ABLAB2022/BAMF/README.md

 - pairwise learning (attention score function `concat` is applied) [`notebook`](/_notebooks/pairwise/BAMF_lognormal_concat_movielens.ipynb)

 - pairwise learning (attention score function `prod` is applied) [`notebook`](/_notebooks/pairwise/BAMF_lognormal_prod_movielens.ipynb)

-the above experimental results were obtained using only the log-normal dist. as the prob. dist. for the attention scores, with the standard deviation $\sigma$ of the prior dist. fixed at 1.0 and that of the variational dist. fixed at 0.1. performance improvements may be achieved by tuning the choice of prob. dist. and the $\sigma$ depending on the dataset.